 Filmed at the Horniman Museum and Gardens in September 2020

 Jim Richardson: So welcome back to MuseumNext Disrupt.
-Today, I’m at the Horniman Museum Gardens in London, and I’m here with the executive director, Nick Merriman.
+Today, I’m at the Horniman Museum and Gardens in London, and I’m here with the executive director, Nick Merriman.
 So Nick, thanks for having us here.

 Nick Merriman: Pleasure.
 Thank you for coming.